 Penetrating brain injury is when an object enters the skull and harms the brain.
 It can hurt a small or large part of the brain.
-The injury is a threat to life.
-You will need emergency medical care.
+It is a threat to life and needs emergency care.

 |Copyright © Nucleus Medical Media, Inc.|